by Cheryl Soldati Clark

 With careful ID, flowers can add some color & flavor to your palate!
 These attractive blooms do not have to take a backseat when it comes to fun & delicious dishes.
 In fact, traditionally, flowers have been used in many cuisines worldwide dating back as far as the Victorian era.

-You can add flowers (i.e. fruit, herb or vegetable flowers) to a salad, candy them for desserts, stuff them, add them to a stir-fry or fry them in batter.
-You can also use flowers to make teas, wines, jams, jellies, butters, marinades, vinegars, etc. Your possibilities are endless and your floral dishes will be sure to start up conversation among your dinner guests!
+You can add flowers (i.e. fruit, herb or vegetable flowers) to a salad, candy them for desserts, stuff them, add them to a stir-fry or fry them in a batter.
+You can also use flowers to make teas, wines, jams, jellies, butters, marinades, vinegars, etc. Your possibilities are endless and your floral dishes will be sure to start up the conversation with your dinner guests!

 Be sure to invite friends and family to be a part of your creative and fun floral recipes!

 Here are some guidelines for choosing edible flowers:

 * Never eat flowers that may have been exposed to pesticides or any other chemicals. (i.e. flowers from garden centers, florists, roadsides, etc.)

 * Many flowers are poisonous!
 Only eat flowers that you have carefully identified as a safe edible flower.
 (Note: Not all parts of edible flowers are edible!)